twinbasic/documentation/README.md

 This repository is the home for general user documentation for everything to do with twinBASIC.

+**If you would like to quickly contribute**, feel free to [create a new page on the Wiki][create] for new topics, or edit an existing [wiki page][wiki].

 > [!note]
 >
->  The Wiki is now obsolete.
-All of the Wiki contents have been incorporated.
+>  The Wiki is a "realtime extension" of the documentation, and allows quick contributions from the community.
+Anyone with an established GitHub account can contribute there.
+>
+> Keep this in mind: Never run untrusted code from the web, and use CAUTION when following any wiki content.

-If you want to get involved in improving the documentation, please fork this repository (https://github.com/twinbasic/documentation.git), and submit pull requests for your suggested changes.
+If you want to get involved in improving this documentation directly, please fork this repository (https://github.com/twinbasic/documentation.git), and submit pull requests for your suggested changes.

 All help is *very much* appreciated :)